Until this year all maquiladora industry inputs were imported VAT tax exempt without certification.

 - by obtaining a financial credit that is available to IMMEX certified companies;

 - by securing a bond in an amount that will cover the projected value of goods imported temporarily.

 Individuals, such as Eliseo Diaz Gonzalez, a researcher at the Department of Economics at Mexico’s College of the Northern Border in Tijuana, Baja California view the issue of the speed with which VAT refunds are processed under the current Mexican maquiladora certification regime as being a challenging issue for some companies due to their need for a constant and stable supply of and access to working capital.

 Experts can help

-Because the Tecma Group of Companies has successfully navigated the intricacies of the Mexican maquiladora certification regime for IMMEX, or exporting, companies in Mexico, parties with questions are invited to speak with other Tecma Group of Companies’ experts, or directly with the author of this post.
+Because the Tecma Group of Companies has successfully navigated the intricacies of the Mexican maquiladora certification regime for IMMEX, or exporting, companies in Mexico, parties with questions are invited to speak with other Tecma Group of Companies’ experts.